Filipino Traveling to Germany -a checklist you cannot overlook

 I’ve been there and done that.
-I’ve heard this and that, stories from fellow Filipinos either traveling or moving to Germany.
-That being said, as a writer and having a goal to share valuable information to anyone who might be needing it, I decided to write down all pieces of information for any Filipino traveling to Germany, a checklist.
-Things that you simply cannot overlook.
+I’ve heard stories from fellow Filipinos either traveling or moving to Germany.
+That being said, as a writer and having a goal to share valuable information with anyone needing it, I decided to write down all pieces of information for any Filipino traveling to Germany, a checklist that you simply cannot overlook.
 For so many reasons why.

 - Filipino Traveling to Germany Checklist – At the Philippines’ immigration

 - Tourist/Visitor Visa to Germany from the Philippines

 - Friendly and helpful tips to pass through the Philippines immigration smoothly

 - Filipino Traveling to Germany Checklist – what else is there to prepare?

 - Stop-lay-over-transit through Dubai or other countries

 - Other Important documents to bring with you when moving to Germany

 - Where to stay in Germany

 Filipino Traveling to Germany Checklist and travel requirements